Barnwell: The NFL's 50 most intriguing people, and why each matters

 25. Malcolm Butler, CB, Titans

 Given the events of Super Bowl LII, Butler really couldn't have had a better offseason.
 The Patriots took plenty of criticism for benching the Super Bowl XLIX hero in a game in which their cornerbacks couldn't hold up in coverage.
-Butler might have been forced to settle for a one-year deal if teams had questions about what Bill Belichick saw, but instead, he found a five-year, $61.3-million contract that doesn't really represent any sort of discount from what he would have gotten had Butler been anonymously fine in the Super Bowl.
+Butler might have been forced to settle for a one-year deal if teams had questions about what Bill Belichick saw, but instead, he found a five-year, $61.3 million contract that doesn't really represent any sort of discount from what he would have gotten had Butler been anonymously fine in the Super Bowl.
 He also landed in a comfortable spot, playing for a pair of ex-Patriots in Mike Vrabel and Dean Pees under former New England executive Jon Robinson in Tennessee.

 If you look backward past the Super Bowl, though, 2017 was a wildly inconsistent year for Butler.
 He struggled all season, and while Stephon Gilmore drew most of the attention for giving up big plays early in the season, Butler was the corner teams were picking on by the time the second half arrived.
 Football Outsiders notes that Butler allowed 9.1 adjusted yards per pass, which ranked 69th among qualifying cornerbacks.
 Cornerback statistics can be guesswork, but Butler didn't look good on film, either.
 He has to bounce back from something more than the Super Bowl benching in 2018.